githubsands/microexchange/README.md

 Microexchange is a monolith exchange implementation.
 It is composed of 4 major components:
 `orderserver`, `orderload`, `orderbook` `clientmanager`, `dispatcher`.

-The orderbook is the only thing working and as is lacks a industry standard matching algorithm.
+The orderbook is the only thing working as is and lacks an industry standard matching algorithm.

 ## Components